-Be sure that your journal adopts and publishes its procedures for considering authors' appeals against editorial decisions and for handling complaints (e.g., about journal processes).
-It can be helpful to appoint an independent ombudsman to advise on complaints that cannot be resolved internally.
+Journals should have a process for considering authors' appeals against editorial decisions.
+They should also have a published process for handling complaints (eg about journal processes).
+It can be helpful to appoint an independent ombudsman to advise on complaints that cannot be resolved internally [See: http://publicationethics.org/annualreport/ombudsmansreports]